plumed/masterclass-21-6/DIMENSIONALITY.md

 # These commands collect and output the secondary structure variables so that we can use this information to
 # determine how good our projection of the trajectory data is.
 cc2: COLLECT_FRAMES ARG=alpha,abeta,pbeta
-OUTPUT_ANALYSIS_DATA_TO_COLVAR USE_OUTPUT_DATA_FROM=cc2 ARG=cc2.* FILE=secondary_structure_data
+DUMPVECTOR ARG=cc2_data FILE=secondary_structure_data
 ```

 This input collects all the torsional angles for the configurations in the trajectory.
 Then, at the end of the calculation, the matrix of distances between these points is computed, and a set of landmark points
 is selected using a method known as farthest point sampling.
 A matrix that contains only those distances between the landmarks is then constructed and diagonalized by the CLASSICAL_MDS action so that
 projections of the landmarks can be built.
-The final step is then to project the remainder of the trajectory using the PROJECT_ALL_ANALYSIS_DATA action.
+The final step is then to project the remainder of the trajectory using the PROJECT_POINTS action.
 Try to fill in the blanks in the input above
 and run this calculation now using the command:

 ````